Brian Grazer: Career

 Grazer began his career as a producer developing television projects.
-While executive-producing TV pilots at Paramount Pictures in the early 1980s, he met current long-time friend and business partner Ron Howard.
+While executive-producing television pilots at Paramount Pictures in the early 1980s, he met current long-time friend and business collaborator Ron Howard.

-He produced his first feature-film, Night Shift, in 1982, directed by Howard.
-Grazer and Howard teamed up again for Splash in 1984, which Grazer produced and co-wrote.
-Splash earned him an Oscar nomination for Best Original Screenplay of 1984.
-Grazer went on to become an independent producer, teaming up with Tri-Star Pictures to set up plans for a film to star Richard Pryor, and had a continuing relationship with The Walt Disney Studios, and has plans to develop projects for Paramount Pictures.
+He produced his first feature film, Night Shift, in 1982, directed by Howard.
+Grazer and Howard collaborated again for Splash in 1984, which Grazer produced and co-wrote.
+Splash earned him an Academy Award nomination for Best Original Screenplay of 1984.
+Grazer went on to become an independent producer, collaborating with Tri-Star Pictures to set up plans for a film to star Richard Pryor, and had a continuing relationship with The Walt Disney Studios, and has plans to develop projects for Paramount Pictures.

 In November 1985, Grazer and Howard co-founded Imagine Entertainment, which became one of Hollywood's most prolific and successful production companies.
-Over the years, Grazer's films and TV shows have been nominated for a total of 43 Academy Awards, and 198 Emmys.
+Over the years, Grazer's films and television shows have been nominated for a total of 43 Academy Awards, and 198 Emmys.
 At the same time, his movies have generated over $15 billion in worldwide theatrical, music, and video grosses.

 Grazer's early film successes include Parenthood (1989) and Backdraft (1991).
-He produced Apollo 13 (1995), for which he won the Producers Guild of America's Daryl F. Zanuck Motion Picture Producer of the Year Award, as well as an Oscar nomination for Best Picture of 1995.
+He produced Apollo 13 (1995), for which he won the Producers Guild of America's Daryl F. Zanuck Motion Picture Producer of the Year Award, as well as an Academy Award nomination for Best Picture of 1995.

 In 1998, he earned two major honors: he was given his own star on the Hollywood Walk of Fame, and made a cameo appearance on the animated series The Simpsons.

-In 2001, Grazer won an Academy Award for Best Picture for A Beautiful Mind, which also took home Oscars for Best Supporting Actress (Jennifer Connelly), Best Director (Ron Howard), and Best Adapted Screenplay (Akiva Goldsman).
+In 2001, Grazer won an Academy Award for Best Picture for A Beautiful Mind, which also took home Academy Awards for Best Supporting Actress (Jennifer Connelly), Best Director (Ron Howard), and Best Adapted Screenplay (Akiva Goldsman).

 In 2002, Grazer's 8 Mile was released.
-It proved not only to be a huge box office hit, but also the first film with a rap song to win a Best Original Song Oscar, for Eminem's "Lose Yourself".
+It proved not only to be a huge box office hit, but also the first film with a rap song to win a Academy Award for Best Original Song, for Eminem's "Lose Yourself".